Jhbioco/hrDjangoProject/README.md

-# webDjangoProject (simple web app)
+# DjangoProject (simple web app)
-This project is a simple django app for human resources management.
+This project is a simple django web app for human resources management.

-Feel free to download and modify as you want.
 #
 Wokflow: